voberle/adventofcode/2024/day01/README.md

 Let's start 2024!

 As per tradition, first day is easy.
-I'm not very happy with the parsing of the input however, needs to be reworked.
+Most interesting was that I used for the first time `Iterator::unzip()`.

 ## Part 2